DataDog/integrations-core/agent_metrics/README.md

 ### Configuration

-1. Edit the `agent_metrics.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to point to your server and port, set the masters to monitor.
+1. Edit the `agent_metrics.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory, to point to your server and port, set the masters to monitor.

     See the [sample agent_metrics.d/conf.yaml][2] for all available configuration options.